refinedev/refine/documentation/blog/2024-07-10-react-strict-mode.md

 ```

-### Babel

-Setup Babel is a JavaScript compiler that helps you use the new features of JavaScript.
-Make sure that your Babel setup supports React Strict Mode.
-Example Add presets such as `@babel/preset-react` to your Babel configuration, setting up the correct compilation for your code so that it can take full advantage of all React Strict Mode features.

 ## Conclusion

 In this article, you learned about the React Strict Mode, its similarities to the JavaScript “use strict” expression, and the enormous benefits and features of the React Strict Mode.